 Consolidate purchases and orders in one order.

 Building strong relationships with your customers will lead to repeat business.
-A POS should have a customer relationship management (CRM) to track all customer data.
+A POS should have a retail customer relationship management (CRM) to track all customer data.

 Your POS system should give you the ability to: